The House Always Wins.

 Until You Count.

 Mathematicians proved it in 1962.
-The MIT team won millions with it.
-The same systems that professional counters have used for decades are now free to train — right on your phone.
+The MIT Blackjack Team won millions with it.
+The same card counting systems professionals use in live and online blackjack are now free to train — right on your phone.

 Systems